RadxaYuntian/mkefi/README.md

 # mkefi
-Tools to generate EFI capable aarch64 system images
+Tool to generate EFI capable aarch64 system images

+Edit debian/rootfs.yaml to use different Debian mirror.
+Only the last value will be used.